 Campus safety means protecting people and property.
-People working together can take the bite out of crime.
-Report suspicious persons, vehicles, and activities to the Security Patrol Officer or the Security Manager.
+People working together can make our campuses safe and secure working and learning environments.
+Report suspicious persons, vehicles, and activities to the Security Patrol Officer or the Director of Security Services at 866-5911.
 Students attending classes in the evenings should walk in well-lighted areas with someone or near other people.
 Extra precaution should be taken by using sidewalks and crosswalks and by avoiding isolated areas.
 Personal valuables should be marked and NOT left unattended.
 Vehicles should be parked in a well-lighted area and locked.